Diffraction-free natural optical skyrmions and their subwavelength confinement around vortices: Results

 The TA polarization texture, extracted from $\psi_\perp$ and $\psi_z$, appears around the vortex core.
-Figure \ref{fig:experimental}(c) shows the normalized TA-Stokes parameters in $x$-slices (top) and $y$-slices (bottom), zoomed in the region $x,y\in[-3\lambda,3\lambda]$ and wrapping the full TA-PS.
-Figure \ref{fig:experimental}(c) evidences the first distinctive property of natural skyrmions, non-diffraction.
-The skyrmion is transversally confined in the region predicted analytically, regardless of the convergence or divergence of the vortex beam in which it is nested in Fig. \ref{fig:experimental}(b).
-The insets represent the skyrmionic TA Stokes texture at successive propagation planes demonstrating that the measured skyrmion propagates without appreciable transversal divergence.
+Figure \ref{fig:experimental}(c) shows the normalized TA-Stokes parameters, in $x$-slices (top) and $y$-slices (bottom), zoomed in the region $x,y\in[-3\lambda,3\lambda]$, wrapping the full TA-PS.
+The skyrmion is confined without appreciable change in the region predicted analytically, regardless of the convergence or divergence of the vortex beam in which it is nested in Fig. \ref{fig:experimental}(b).
+The insets show a front view of the skyrmionic TA Stokes texture at successive propagation planes, demonstrating that the natural skyrmion propagates without appreciable spreading, even though the beam itself experiences standard diffraction (b).

 A bundle of lines of constant polarization $s_3=0$ is depicted in Fig. \ref{fig:experimental}(d).
-These belong to the geometrical locus where the polarization plane forms $\approx35^\circ$ with respect to the propagation axis.
-The lines are remarkably collimated along the whole observed evolution, up to experimental errors arising from setup misalignment and astigmatism.
-The diameter of the surface $s_3=0$ can be taken as an alternative, standard full-width at half maximum (FWHM) measure of the skyrmion size, as it corresponds to half of the variation of the bell-shaped $s_3$ around $r=0$ in the transversal plane, equivalent to covering the upper-half of the TA-PS ($Q_{\rm sk}=0.5$).
-This diameter in Fig. \ref{fig:experimental}(d) is roughly $\lambda/2$, close to the theoretical value ${\rm FWHM}=(\sqrt{2}/\pi)\lambda \approx 0.45\lambda$ (see Supplementary Material, S2, for its derivation).
+These lines belong to the geometrical locus where the polarization plane forms $\approx 35^\circ$ with respect to the propagation axis (see SM S1~\cite{supp}).
+The lines are remarkably collimated along the whole observed evolution, up to experimental errors arising from setup misalignment and astigmatism, in sharp contrast with the spreading lines of constant polarization in standard skyrmionic beams \cite{stokes_skyrmions,theory_skyrmions_2}.
+The diameter of the surface $s_3=0$ can be taken as an alternate, full-width at half maximum (FWHM) measure of the skyrmion radius (see SM S3 for a proof~\cite{supp})